-I’m always ready for a quick trip into Disney Springs during my Orlando trips, and it always ends up being a highlight.
-Disney Springs is an enormous shopping/ dining/ entertainment complex within the Disney World Resort that has no shortage of interesting things to do, see, and eat.
-So, the question is where can we get a Disney Springs map to plan our trip?
+I always make time for a trip to Disney Springs.
+It always ends up being a highlight.
+Disney Springs is an enormous shopping/ dining/ entertainment complex.
+It is part of Disney World Resort and has no shortage of interesting things to do, see, and eat.
+So, the question is, where can we get a Disney Springs map to plan our trip?

 Disney Springs is composed of four distinct districts: The Marketplace, The Landing, Town Center, and West Side.
-These are intended to imitate the actual history and layout of many southern Florida towns, and each district has a fictional history attached about its architecture and development.
+These are intended to imitate the actual history and layout of many southern Florida towns.
+Each district has a fictional history attached to its architecture and development.
 Just a few notes on each in case you’re considering a visit:

 Houses the docks and marina of the fictional Disney Springs town.
 Formerly, The Landing was known as the Pleasure District, and housed several bars and dance clubs.
 It currently features Jock Lindsey’s Hangar Bar and the Boathouse (for the resort’s touring amphibious vehicles).

 The exposition center that the fictional town developed during the 1950s, designed to hold Disney Springs’ entertainment options.
 This is where you’ll find the enormous dine-in movie theater and the live entertainment spaces.

 The entire Disney Springs area is designed to be very walkable but still accessible.
 From Disney Resorts there is usually multiple forms of transportation.
 It offers Disney-sponsored complimentary shuttles and buses to and from the other parks.
 There is also water transport across the Lake Buena Vista.

 If you are bringing your car to Disney Springs, you’re in luck.
 All of the parking lots and garages are completely free with your visit!
 Valet parking is available for $20 without tips.